 Some jewelry is so beautiful and timeless that they don’t outdate.
 Most of the so-called fashion jewelry will get outdated according to the mainstream opinion.
 I want to add one more insight into this subject.

-Fashion lasts a short time but returns regurarly.
+Fashion lasts a short time but returns regularly.
 You can decide to keep your fashion jewelry until it comes fashion again!

 Repurpose your broken jewelry